Guide to Dive Sites, PADI Courses, Diving Trips and Prices

 Koh Chang’s Best Dive Sites

 Hin Luk Bat.
-‘Hin’ is the Thai word for a lump of stone, and Hin Luk Bat is a very large rock pinnacle located 30 minutes boat journey southwest of Bangbao pier on Koh Chang.
+‘Hin’ is the Thai word for a lump of stone and Hin Luk Bat is a very large rock pinnacle.
+It’s located 30 minutes boat journey southwest of Bangbao pier on Koh Chang.
 Due to it’s convenient location it is also one of the more popular dive sites.
 The pinnacle drops down to over 20 metres and an hour can easily be spent underwater circumnavigating the pinnacle at differing depths.
 You are almost certain to encounter large schools of fish, these range from barracuda and grouper to butterfly and angel fish.

 Hin Rap.
 This site is a couple of kilometres further south of Hin Luk Bat.
 Another rock pinnacle where Staghorn corals and an abundance of smaller reef fish are the main attractions.
 This isn’t an area for deep water diving as the southern side drops to a maximum of 16 metres.